 what you would expect from the master of Paimon, the spirit of chaos and mad love.And like mentioned above, he acknowledges Hakuryuu's birthright and doesn't seem to have minded if Hakuryuu is emperor, if he weren't a threat to the empire.
 What I'm interested to know is how Kouen found out about Hakuryuu and his revenge?
 Up to the funeral, Hakuryuu acted in a way to not let Hakuei notice there was something wrong with him, which leads me to think Kouen might've learned about it from Hakuei or Judar, if Judar is indeed working with Kouen.

 So far, Kouen's future plans include fighting against the Seven Seas Alliance, unifying the world and getting rid of Gyokuen.
 He also seemed to have struck some kind of a deal with Muu and his Fanalis group.
 As for Hakuryuu, even though he knows he intends to start a coup against him, he thinks he possesses no threat to him for some reason.
-Alibaba thinks that just like Sinbad and Kougyoku, Kouen has set some kind of a trap against him, though he doesn't seem he would go as far as killing him:
+Alibaba thinks that just like the case with Sinbad and Kougyoku, Kouen has set some kind of a trap against him, though he doesn't seem he would go as far as killing him:

 Everyone knows Hakuryuu and his story with his mother.
 He pales in comparison to Kouen in terms of stats and has the lowest leadership abilities out of all the Kou king vessels beside Kougyoku (1/5).
 When compared to Alibaba, though, he's the same in fighting ability, technique and physical strenth (4/5, 3/5, and 3/5 respectively).
 Alibaba is higher in leadership abilities (3/5) and Hakuryuu is higher in magoi quantity (4/5 for Hakuryuu and 3/5 for Alibaba)

-Just after he acquired Zagan, he declared that he wanted to start a war and divide the Kou empire into two.
+Just after he acquired Zagan, he declared to start a war and divide the Kou empire into two.
 When he reunited with Hakuei after he left Sindria, he displayed a cruelty on the battlefield that shocked her and she sensed that he had changed for the worse.
 After Hakuei rejected his offer to join him, he joined hands with Judar, who told him that he was just playing into his mother's hand:

 According to Alf Layla, Judar is both using Hakuryuu and wants him to fall into depravity.
 What also surprised me is that in the Sadeik guide, it was implied that at first, Judar wanted to join hands with Kouen, who would satisfy his love for war.
 However, since Kouen didn't pursue him that strongly (because Kouen thought Judar was Gyokuen's lap dog?) he turned to Hakuryuu instead.